azsdk/azsdk-docs/04-Continous-Assurance/Continuous_Assurance_userguide.md

 ### Fetch details of an existing Continuous Assurance Automation Account
 1. Open the PowerShell ISE and login to your Azure account (using **Login-AzureRmAccount**).
 2. Run the '**Get-AzSDKContinuousAssurance**' command as below.
 3. Result will display the current status of CA in your subscription.
-If CA is not working as expected, it will display remediation steps else it will display a message indicating CA is in health state.
+If CA is not working as expected, it will display remediation steps else it will display a message indicating CA is in healthy state.
+4. Once you follow the remediation steps, run the command again to check if anything is still missing in CA setup.
+Follow the remediation steps accordingly until the CA state becomes healthy.
 ```PowerShell
 Get-AzSDKContinuousAssurance -SubscriptionId <SubscriptionId>
 ```